awxiaoxian2020/vue-bootstrap-template/README.md

 ```
 npm run serve
 ```
 If you see an `Success` button, the config is fine.
+Change the name for your project in https://github.com/awxiaoxian2020/vue-bootstrap-template/blob/master/package.json.
 Just do for it.

 ### Compiles and minifies for production
 ```